omarclaflin/QRAMO-TwilightTales/README.md

 Also, was testing Claude API -- "AI" player basically asks Claude (with character prompts) to give a written response like the human players.

 I'll add common hang-ups/issues the agents kept getting death-looped/stuck on here later (maybe)

+Images are AI generated, prompts are AI generated, code is AI generated, project framework is AI generated, lots of the debugging done by Claude talking to Replit Agent.